Louisiana woman killed by her former child protective services case manager, family says

 According to WWL-TV, the deceased woman, Angela Molden, was a resident of Meraux, Louisiana and deputies say she was stabbed to death by 31-year-old Dexter Muntongerwa.

-Sheriff Jimmy Pohlmann says the deadly stabbing took place in Muntongerwa's his car outside of Molden's mother’s home in the 3300 block of Nancy Drive.
+Sheriff Jimmy Pohlmann says the deadly stabbing took place in Muntongerwa's car outside of Molden's mother’s home in the 3300 block of Nancy Drive.

 Molden’s mother, Andrea Porter, says her daughter was beautiful and had a big heart.